Nalaster the Clever,

 patron god, Erythnul.
 By that time, Erythnul was rarely worshiped among the

-Aerdi, but a few still adhered to his cult, and Mazos was one of them.
+Aerdi, but a few still adhered to his cult, and Mazos was one of those.
 Some in the

 army objected and when their pleas were unheard, departed.
 But the majority